Consensus statement on the role of health systems in advancing the long-term well-being of people living with HIV

 There have been substantial reductions in AIDS-related illness and deaths since the introduction of antiretroviral therapy (ART) in 1996.
 By the end of 2019, 67% of people living with HIV had started treatment with ART and 59% had achieved viral suppression.
 Despite access to effective ART and viral suppression, people living with HIV often report poor well-being and health-related quality of life.

 A multidisciplinary panel of 44 global HIV experts articulate how health systems can advance the long-term well-being of people living with HIV by addressing multimorbidity, health-related quality of life, stigma and discrimination using an holistic and patient-centred approach.
-The 31 consensus points presented in “Consensus statement on the role of health systems in advancing the long-term well-being of people living with HIV,” were endorsed by more than 65 organisations globally at the time of publishing (July 2021).
+The 31 consensus points presented in “Consensus statement on the role of health systems in advancing the long-term well-being of people living with HIV” have been endorsed by 90 organisations and counting by May 2022 (see the list with endorsements below).

 This project was led by HIV Outcomes Co-Chair and professor at the Barcelona Institute for Global Health (ISGlobal) Dr Jeffrey V. Lazarus and co-chaired by Ricardo Baptista-Leite (UNITE Founder and President), Nikos Dedes (HIV Outcomes Co-Chair), and Adeeba Kamarulzaman (IAS President).
 In addition to the co-chairs, the Steering Committee members included Jane Anderson (HIV Outcomes Co-Chair), Georg Behrens (HIV Outcomes Steering Group Member and EACS Medical Secretariat Guidelines Chair), Georgina Caswell (GNP+ Head of Programmes), María José Fuster-Ruiz de Apodaca (SEISIDA Director and HIV Outcomes General Member), Prof Richard Harding (HIV Outcomes General Member), Dr Caroline Sabin (HIV Outcomes General Member), and Kelly Safreed-Harmon (HIV Outcomes General Member).